alejandromorislara/Environmental-Sound-Classification-with-Deep-Learning/README.md

    - Sound repetition to ensure constant-length vectors are fed into the neural networks.

 3. **Exploratory Data Analysis**:
    Analysis of the dataset revealed class imbalances and foreground/background files.
-Highlighted key temporal and spectral patterns, guiding the choice of model architectures.

 ## Deep Learning Architectures